Andy-Stack/vaultkeeper-ai/README.md

 Customize the AI's behavior with system instructions:

-1. Create markdown files in `AI Agent/User Instructions/`
+1. Create markdown files in `Vault AI/User Instructions/`
 2. Click the "User Instructions" button in the chat
 3. Select your custom instruction set
 4. The AI will follow these instructions for all interactions